wrawra90/ALA_task/README.md

 ## **Understanding the data structure**

-Prior to obtain the necessary dataset, I played a bit with some 'galah' functions.
+Prior to obtaining the necessary dataset, I investigated some of the 'galah' functions.

-First, I search for the species/group of interest and count the number of registers:
+First, I searched for the species/group of interest and the count of number of registers:

 ```r
 reptiles <- select_taxa("Reptilia")